apache/pekko/docs/src/main/paradox/includes/cluster.md

 <!--- #cluster-multidc --->
 ### Cluster across multiple data centers

-Akka Cluster can be used across multiple data centers, availability zones or regions, so that one Cluster can span multiple data centers and still be tolerant to network partitions.
+Pekko Cluster can be used across multiple data centers, availability zones or regions, so that one Cluster can span multiple data centers and still be tolerant to network partitions.

 <!--- #cluster-multidc --->